Ancestors of Tim Farr and Descendants of Stephen Farr Sr. of Concord, Massachusetts and Lidlington, Bedfordshire, England

 Rebecca ADAMS was born 1 in 1651 in Kings Weston, Somerset, England.
 She died 2, 3 on 18 Dec 1677 in Cambridge, Middlesex, Massachusetts Bay Colony, British Colonial America.
 Rebecca married 4, 5, 6 Nathaniel PATTEN on 24 Nov 1669 in Cambridge, Middlesex, Massachusetts, United States.

 Nathaniel PATTEN [Parents] was born 1, 2, 3, 4 on 28 Jul 1643 in Cambridge, Middlesex, Massachusetts Bay Colony, British Colonial America.
 He died 5, 6, 7 on 12 Jun 1725 in Cambridge, Middlesex, Massachusetts Bay Colony, British Colonial America.
 He was buried 8 in 1725 in Old Burying Ground, Cambridge, Middlesex, Massachusetts Bay Colony, British Colonial America.
-Nathaniel married 9, 10, 11 Sarah MORSE on 8 Oct 1678 in Cambridge, Massachusetts Bay Colony, British Colonial America.
+Nathaniel married 9, 10, 11 Sarah MORSE on 8 Oct 1678 in Cambridge, Middlesex, Massachusetts Bay Colony, British Colonial America.

 Other marriages: